bpopescu-qutech/imsep/episodes/python-virtual-environmants.Rmd

 - Set up a Python virtual environment for our software project using `venv` and `pip`.
 - Managing external packages with `pip`
 - Exporting/Importing Virtual Environments
-- Running Python programs in a virtual environment

 ::::::::::::::::::::::::::::::::::::::::::::::::::